|Monday||STEAM @ 9:00|

 |Wednesday||LIBRARY @ 10:30|

 |Thursday||STEAM @ 11:30|

 |Friday||MUSIC @ 11:30|

 I was born in Warren, Michigan, but was raised in Ionia.
 While a student at Ionia High School I participated in band, was head photographer of the yearbook staff, and played varsity basketball.
 I come from a family of educators.
 My parents were both teachers.
 My mom taught third grade for three years in Centerline, Michigan before deciding to stay home and raise a family.
 My dad taught history and government at Roseville High School and Roseville Brablec High School.
 He also coached track, cross country and basketball.
 He later went into administration and served as a principal in South Lyon, Avondale and Ionia.
 In 1987 he secured a job as Superintendent at Springport and later served in the same capacity for the Dowagiac Union Schools in Dowagiac, Michigan, until his retirement in 1999.
 He currently is a board member for the Dowagiac Union Schools, and volunteers for a myriad of organizations in Cass County, including Meals on Wheels and the Cass County Council on Aging.

 In 2000 I started teaching 3rd grade at Memorial School.
 When Memorial and Robinson schools closed after the 2014-15 school year to move into the new East Jackson Elementary, I maintained that position.
+In the 2019-2020 school year, I taught a 3/4 grade split class.
+I have been teaching 4th grade since the 2020-2021 school year.
 In my spare time I enjoy reading, coaching basketball, home improvement projects and spending time with my family.